tomjoht/simplifying-complexity/_docs/argument-for-complexity-rather-than-simplicity.md

 ---
-title: An argument for usable/complex information rather than simple/missing information
+title: An argument for complexity rather than simplicity
-permalink: argument-for-complexity-rather-than-simplicity.md
+permalink: argument-for-complexity-rather-than-simplicity.html
 ---

 {: .principle}

-In the name of simplicity, many teams will remove key information that people actually need to successfully use and troubleshoot products.
-It may be more helpful to see the tech writer's task as making complex information usable rather than just simple.
+In the name of simplicity, many teams will remove key information that users actually need to successfully use and troubleshoot products.
+It may be more helpful to envision the tech writer's task as making complex information *usable* rather than just simple.
+In the minds of many product teams, simple means brief.
 Removing documentation doesn't make products easier to use.
+Many times, missing information complicates the user experience.

 * TOC
 {:toc}